Celo Review (2020)

 I ran similar tests on the Android device.
 Here, OpenVPN connected without problems.
 Unfortunately, Shadowsocks and SOCKS proxies failed to connect on the mobile device.

-To sum up, Celo managed to bypass the firewall in Turkmenistan on the Windows (OpenVPN, SOCKS5, SSH) and Android platforms (OpenVPN and Shadowsocks).
+To sum up, Celo managed to bypass the firewall in my country on the Windows (OpenVPN, SOCKS5, SSH) and Android platforms (OpenVPN and Shadowsocks).

 If you are not sure whether Celo is for you or not, I suggest you to try free 48-hour trial, to check whether Celo works in your country.